zot24/docker-filebeat/README.md

 ```
 FROM zot24/filebeat

-ONBUILD COPY .config/filebeat/ /etc/filebeat/
+COPY ./config/filebeat/ /etc/filebeat/
 VOLUME /var/log

+CMD [ "filebeat", "-c", "/etc/filebeat/filebeat.yml"]
 ```

-So our `nginx` container will be writing log file into `/var/log/nginx/myapp` that way `filebeat` will have access to these.
+So our `nginx` container will be writing log file into our shrared volume `/var/log/nginx/myapp` that way `filebeat` will have access to the log files.

+> *Notice:* You'll need to point out where the `filebeat.yml` file is to be loaded by `filebeat`, by default it will look on the same path where the bin it's running but in this case that will be `/bin` and it's not a good practice to store there config file, that's why I recommend to store it under `/etc/filebeat`

 ## Resources